This is a continuous performance test used to assess attentional processes and impulse control.

-The Zantiks AD unit is used for the 5-CSRTT in zebrafish.
-The five aperture and food hopper inserts are used to create the experimental environment (see image A).
+The Zantiks AD and LT units can be used for the 5-CSRTT in adult zebrafish.
+The five aperture and food hopper inserts are used to create the experimental environment.
 The food hopper insert is designed to form an area for the fish to enter and collect food reward, without the food escaping into the remainder of the tank, as well as an entry point for initiating trials.
 The five aperture insert creates five distant entry points at the opposite end of the tank from food delivery.
 The five holes act in a similar fashion to the five nose poke holes in a rodent version of the task.

 White light is typically used as stimuli for this experiment, which is presented from the integrated screen below the testing tank.
-Target zones are assigned to specific locations within the tank (e.g., the five stimulus light locations).
-Responses are detected when a fish enters these zones (see image B).
+Target zones are assigned to specific locations within the tank (e.g., the five stimulus light locations.
+Responses are detected when a fish enters these zones.

 - Accuracy: CORRECT/(CORRECT + INCORRECT)*100 – a measure of selective attention